uviclibraries/nvivo-advanced/act-1-windows.md

 ### A) Creating a project and navigating the workspace

-1. Open NVivo and select “Blank Project”.
+1. Open NVivo and select **“Blank Project”**.
-2. In the “New Project” dialogue box that opens, enter a title for your project “Public Understanding of Climate Change”.
+2. In the **“New Project”** dialogue box that opens, enter a title for your project **“Public Understanding of Climate Change”**.
-3. Next to the File name field, select where to save your project file with “Browse…”.
+3. Next to the File name field, select where to save your project file with **“Browse…”**.
-4. Check the box next to “Write user actions to project event log” (this will keep track of your methodology and retrace your steps later on).
-Click OK when finished.
+4. Check the box next to **Write user actions to project event log** (this will keep track of your methodology and retrace your steps later on).
+Click **OK** when finished.

 ### B) Importing Nodes

 A node is a collection of references about a specific theme, case or relationship.
 You gather the references by 'coding' sources to a node.
-Since we covered this in Activity 1, this time we will be importing a hierarchy of nodes from a pre-coded file to save time.
+Since we covered this in our [introductory NVivo workshop](https://uviclibraries.github.io/nvivo/){:target="_blank"}, this time we will be importing a hierarchy of nodes from a pre-coded file to save time.

 1. Select the Import tab on the top ribbon, and then select project.
 2. Navigate to the Activity 2 Sources folder you saved locally to your desktop.
 Select Activity 2 - Climate Change Focus Group Coding.nvp and click Open.